jsfiddle/jsfiddle-users/use/github_read.rst

 URL: http://jsfiddle.net/gh/get/{framework}/{version}/{github_tree}/ where:

-.. glossary:: :sorted:

-   framework
+**framework**
    the desired framework name.
 Which framework should be loaded with the fiddle (vanilla for plain JavaScript)

-   version
+**version**
    substring of the framework version - the last passing will be used

-   github_tree
+**github_tree**
    the path to the directory used to display it on github page (without "http://github.com/")

 Example
 =======